Js-Wizard/startup/notes.md

     - `get`, `set`
       - Example: `get prop() {return this._prop;}`
     - Use `this` to refer to the instance of the object
+    - No `function` keyword needed for class methods
   - `localStorage`
     - Acts as a persistent object
     - `localStorage.setItem(key, value)`